Gemino: Practical and Robust Neural Compression for Video Conferencing: Implementation

 \NewPara{Model Wrapper}.
 To enable neural frame synthesis, we define a wrapper that allows the \aiortc pipeline to interface with the model.
 We reuse most of the pipeline from frame read at the sender to display at the receiver, except for introducing a downsampling module right after frame read, and a prediction function right before frame display.
-The wrapper is structured to perform format conversions and data movement from the AudioVisual~\cite{pyav} frames on the CPU that \aiortc needs, to the Pytorch~\cite{NEURIPS2019_9015} tensors on the GPU required by the model.
+The wrapper is structured to perform format conversions and data movement from the AudioVisual~\cite{pyav} frames on the CPU that \aiortc needs, to the PyTorch~\cite{NEURIPS2019_9015} tensors on the GPU required by the model.
 We initialize models separately for the sending and receiving clients.
 The wrapper also allows us to save (and periodically update) state at the sender and receiver which is useful for reducing the overheads from modules where we can reuse old computation (\eg run the encoder for high-resolution reference features only when the reference changes).

 \NewPara{Further Optimizations.} We optimize a number of other aspects of the \aiortc pipeline.
 For instance, we move data between the CPU and GPU multiple times in each step of the pipeline.
 Batching these operations is difficult when maintaining low latency on each frame.
-However, to minimize PCIe overheads introduced through repetitive data movement, we ensure that our variables are uint8 instead of floats.
-To further reduce data transmissions, we also keep reference frames and their encoded features stored in the model state on the GPU.
-To improve prediction throughput, we pipeline as many operations as possible.
-For instance, \kp extraction, model reconstruction, and conversions between data formats are all run in separate coroutines (threads) to not stall packet processing and connection maintenance.
+However, to minimize PCIe overheads from repetitive data movement, we use \emph{uint8} variables instead of \emph{float}.
+We also keep reference frames and their encoded features stored as model state on the GPU.
+We pipeline as many operations as possible by running \kp extraction, model reconstruction, and conversions between data formats in separate threads.